vanledev/automate-puppeteer-boilerplate/readme.md

-Start using app:
+# Start using app:
 - `npm start`

-3 kinds of logging: (import debug from atomic-func)
+# Logging

+import debug from *atomic-func* and write those functions in the code
-- debug.dev: only when environment variable DEBUG is set to "dev"
+- `debug.dev`: This command will log to console if the environment variable DEBUG = "dev"
-    - set environment variable in powershell to view all dev console logs: $env:DEBUG="dev" (package "debug" only works with variables set by command line, not with variables in .env)
+    - How to set environment variable
+        - open PowerShell
+        - type `$env:DEBUG="dev"`
+        - package "debug" doens't work with variables in *.env* file
-- debug.err: log to the console for everyone and write to output/log.txt
+- `debug.err`: This will always log to the console and write to *output/log.txt*
-- debug.clearLog: clear file output/log.txt
+- `debug.clearLog`: This will clear file *output/log.txt*

-Fail fast, success late:
+# Fail fast, success later

-When fetch:
+# When fetch
-- use fetchOrAbort: to abort request if we dont receive any response after certain time
+use `fetchOrAbort`: to abort request if we dont receive any response after a certain time

-Naming convention:
+# Naming convention
 - products instead of productList

-Modules:
+# Modules
-- main/index: Only call main
+- main/index: main function.
+Start here.
-- main/main: main function, decomposing the rest of the code into submodules
+- main/sub: submodules